-My favorite spot for pambazos: The best ones are at any of the stands outside the Auditorio metro station (note: I recently went past here and there is some construction going on, so not sure if they are still open here – check around the block).
-The SECOND best ones are at the same stand that makes the best huaraches in town.
+My favorite spot for pambazos: The best ones are at the same stand that makes the best huaraches in town.
 I know, two birds, one stone, that’s what I was thinking, too (I once ordered both from here, best day ever).

 We’re all familiar with a little tortilla stuffed with cheese, but perhaps you’ve never experienced it in the most blissful way that ever existed.
 Deep Fried.

 When I first saw “deep fried quesadilla” written in my guide book I was all, “that’s disgusting.”
 And by that I mean: super unhealthy and probably ridiculously delicious.
 It is totally disgusting.